NinaS23/Sing-Me-A-Song-Front-Test/README.md

 #  tests developed
   ### e2e tests:
-- [x] Usuários podem cadastrar recomendações de músicas incluindo o nome e o link do YouTube
+- [x] Users can choose from songs including name and YouTube link
-- [x] Usuários podem acessar as últimas recomendações cadastradas
+- [x] Users can access the latest registered recommendations
-- [x] Usuários podem acessar as recomendações mais curtidas
+- [x] Users can access the most liked recommendations
-- [x] Usuários podem descobrir novas recomendações aleatoriamente
+- [x] Users can discover new recommendations randomly

 <!-- Getting Started -->